mvolkmann/blog/src/swift/swift-lang.md

 VS Code as the following advantages over Xcode:

-- "Format on save" can run a Swift formatter such as SwiftFormat which is similar to a combination of the JavaScript tools ESLint (with autofix) and Prettier.
+- There is a built-way to format code every time changes to a file are saved.
   To format code in Xcode, select the lines to be formatted and press ctrl-shift-i.
+  Xcode can be configured to run
+  {% aTargetBlank "/blog/topics/#/blog/swift/SwiftFormat/", "SwiftFormat" %} on save,
+  but this requires a number of undocumented steps.
+  SwiftFormat is a separate tool that is similar to a combination of the JavaScript tools ESLint (with autofix) and Prettier.
 - Git integration is better.
 You can see at a glance which files have been added or modified and see side-by-side diffs without initiating a commit.